jmasurovsky/Election_Analysis/README.md

 ## Election-Audit Summary

-The Python script PyPoll_Challenge.py can be used to automate an election audit to show voting results by candidate and county.
+The Python script PyPoll_Challenge.py can be used to automate an election audit to perform an analysis of voting results by candidate and county.
 The script could be modified to be used for Senate elections by extracting voting count by senatorial districts, and used for local election voting data to determine neighborhood voting counts.
 For example, to determine neighborhood count for a local election audit, the county list and dictionary would have to be modified to capture neighborhoods.
 Similar steps that were made to capture county data are similar to capture neighborhood data when making for loops and conditionals.